Yokogawa Station: Platforms

-Adjacent stations

 Hiroshima Electric Railway

 Yokogawa Station is the terminus station for the Hiroden Yokogawa Line, and is also the terminus station for Route 7 and Route 8.
 There is one island platform serving two tracks.
 It is located directly outside the south entrance of the JR West station.
 A large roof extending from the main station building covers the station platform and tracks.
 The station formerly had tram tracks between the JR West platforms, but these have since been removed.